urswilke/pyramidi/README.md

 pip install miditapyr
 ```

-But if everything works as it should 🤞😅, miditapyr is automatically
+But if everything works as I believe it should, miditapyr is
-installed if you install pyramidi, as soon as you access the module for
+automatically installed if you install pyramidi, as soon as you access
-the first time.
+the module for the first time.

 Otherwise, you can also install it in your reticulate python environment
 with the included helper function: